imazen/slimmage/README.md

 Handles any viewport size and pixel density with ease.
 Yes, retina and retina-like displays are supported.

 Our automated tests from the last API call - these may not even been a public commit - are below.
 Click to browse.
+IE6/7/8 *do* work, but not all features are supported.
+Please help us improve our automated tests and turn IE6/7/8 green!
 [![Selenium Test Status](https://saucelabs.com/browser-matrix/imazen.svg)](https://saucelabs.com/u/imazen)